 No matter how complex the prototype might be, remember that it is being made to test something and give you important feedback.
 It’s therefore important have a clear intent and goal about why you’re creating it, and the feedback you need:

 - How do you judge if the prototype is successful?

 If you’re worried the product may fail at the prototype phase, this is exactly why the prototype step is of great value.
 Understanding where a design may fail is often the most valuable outcome of prototype testing.

 Designing, creating and building new products will inevitably feature prototyping as a core part of the design process.
 Product development is a process of design, test, refine and repeat.
-We refer to this as a Design Loop at Whistle and it gives us and our clients highly valuable feedback at every stage to further refine, test and repeat.
+We refer to this as a Design Loop, and it gives us and our clients valuable feedback at every stage to further refine, test and repeat.
 Each time we complete a Design Loop there is typically always at least one prototype.

-Pretty much anything can be prototyped.
+Almost anything can be prototyped.
 We have access to a local and global network of suppliers who can assist with the production of prototypes at every stage of the product development process.
-Our in-house workshop, complete with 3D printers is the perfect place to test out ideas and development meaningful prototypes.
+Our in-house workshop, complete with 3D printers, is the perfect place to start testing ideas and development meaningful prototypes.